CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Example Uses/README.md

 Now that the data has been processed, we take note of the exact path to the folder containing the audio spectrograms, e.g. 'X:/Datasets/ESC-50-master/ESC_spec'

 ### Step 2: Algorithm Setup & Experiment
+  - Navigate to the 'maml_experiment_params.yaml' file in the 'MAML_ESC' code folder
+  - Change the 'data_path' variable to the spectrogram folder path collected from the previous step
+  - execute the following < python BaseLooper.py